 The Washington Post’s editorial staff publishes about 500 articles per day.
 That’s over one post every three minutes.

-Do you really think they’re hovering their cursors over the “Delete” icon while reading a pitch?
+Do you think they’re hovering their cursors over the “Delete” icon while reading a pitch?
 Then think again.

 Some editors do weekly or monthly writing for their websites.
 Some do just editing.